d3x0r/STFRPhysics/Theoretical Physics Issues.md

  2) As measured in any inertial frame of reference, light is always propagated in empty [space](https://en.wikipedia.org/wiki/Space "Space") with a definite velocity _c_.

 This yeilds that a non-moving body is not contracted/dilated.
 A body moving towards an observer appears expanded/elongated in the direction of motion, while a body moving away appears contracted.

+After considering the later time dilation effect, the example shows that an observer might interpret the speed of light as constant to themselves, if they use what they see as the length the light traveled raather than the length they know their body to be.

 ### 4.1) Inequivalence of Equivalence Principle
 First, if a body sees a non-moving body, then the non-moving body appears exactly the same; so if a body is itself moving fast, and assumes itself to be at rest, and the other body is moving, would be predicted to have length elongation/contraction, but this is not what would be observed.